 This is just something to note, the ultimate performance didn’t change from this, but it’s interesting.
 Without a temperature bump, remember this is all done at 210°C and then a separate set of tests at 230°C, without a temperature bump, the Revo High Flow was the only nozzle that could do 24 mm³ a second.
 All the other nozzles required a bump to 230°C. The V6 could never do it just a stock V6 with the short nozzles, couldn’t do 24 mm³ a second, and the stock non-high flow Revo did have significantly higher forces required to push PLA at that speed at 230°C.

-Now, of course, you don’t want to bump temperatures if you can avoid it, it just makes for a less consistent extrusion, if you print slower, the filament has more time to cook and to fully heat soak, so it’s gonna be much more liquid.
-It’s gonna be tough to print with higher temperatures because basically, you’re compensating for something that you can’t really compensate for with temperature, you really need that extra thorough heating which you’re not gonna get consistently by just bumping the temperature.
+Now, of course, you don’t want to bump temperatures if you can avoid it, it just makes for a less consistent extrusion, if you print slower, the filament has more time to cook and to fully heat soak, so it’s going to be much more liquid.
+It’s going to be tough to print with higher temperatures because basically, you’re compensating for something that you can’t really compensate for with temperature, you really need that extra thorough heating which you’re not going to get consistently by just bumping the temperature.
 Otherwise, there isn’t much difference between the stock Revo and the Revo High Flow at normal or lower speeds.
 This isn’t a downside or an advantage either way until you get into the higher flow rates.

 You don’t need any improvement where stuff already works, and it is good to see that the high-flow insert doesn’t add any extra drag to the extrusion path, that would be a step in the wrong direction.